Contact centers use CLI / Caller ID

 What is Caller ID / CLI?

-Caller ID, or CLI, provides the receiving end of a telephone call with the number of the calling phone.
-It is a technology that is often used in contact centers to identify the caller or the geographic location from which a call originated.
-Contact center software has several fantastic functions which leverage CLI presentation to improve business performance - for both inbound and outbound call flows.
+Caller ID, or CLI, provides the receiving end of a call with the number of the calling phone.
+CLI is often used to identify the caller or the geographic location from which a call originated.
+Contact center software has some fantastic functions that leverage CLI presentation to improve business performance for inbound and outbound calls.

-When a customer calls the contact center, CLI can be used to identify the best routing for the caller, matching the incoming phone number information to CRM (Customer Relationship Management) data.
-With foundational information retrieved from the CRM record, relevant information about the customer is used to direct the call most appropriately.
+When a customer calls, contact centers use CLI to identify the best routing, matching the phone number information to CRM (customer relationship management) data.
+With information retrieved from CRM, relevant information about the customer is used to direct the call appropriately.

-Once an agent is in conversation with the customer, CTI (computer-telephony integration) uses caller ID to display information about the customer and their product use, to the agent.
-With customer-specific information presented automatically to the agent, a powerfully personalised customer experience is provided.
+Once an agent is in conversation with the customer, CTI (computer-telephony integration) uses caller ID to display information about the customer and their product use.
+With customer-specific information presented automatically to the agent, a powerful personalised customer experience occurs.

-Where a customer has contacted your business from a new originating number, the caller ID can be captured post-call and added to the customer’ CRM profile to enable greater personalisation in future interactions.
+When a customer calls from a new originating number, the caller ID can be captured post-call and added to their CRM to enable greater personalisation in the future.

-Increasingly, contact centers are using virtual hold technology to manage queues, enhance customer experience and improve operations.
-In a virtual hold call flow, inbound customers may be identified by caller ID, while the agent interaction is subsequently facilitated by an outbound call where the agent’s caller ID is an important feature in identifying your call as a “trusted caller” at the customer end.
+Increasingly, contact centers rely on virtual hold technology to manage queues, enhance customer experience and improve operations.
+In a virtual hold call flow, customers may be identified by caller ID.
+The agent interaction is then facilitated by an outbound call where the agent’s caller ID is important in identifying your call as a “trusted caller” at the customer end.

 What happens when CLI is not working for you?

-In the world of telecommunications, a “white route” is a route where both source and destination are legal termination, a “black route” is one that is illegal in both ends.
-Common especially in the VoIP world is the notion of a “grey route”, where the routing of a call is legal for the party on one end, but illegal on the alternative end.
+In telecommunications, a “white route” is a route where both source and destination are legal termination.
+A “black route” is one that is illegal in both ends.
+Particularly common in the VoIP world, is a “grey route” where the routing of a call is legal for the party on one end, but illegal on the other.
 These grey routes are known to negatively impact not only CLI presentation, but also connection rates, audio quality and DTMF recognition.

-The absence of CLI may have inbound callers frustrated as routing decisions are impaired.
+The absence of CLI may frustrate callers as routing decisions are impaired.
 Customers can experience longer hold times, inadequate information with the agent, multiple call transfers, and more.

 Virtual hold callbacks are impacted.
-In a world where consumers are frustrated and annoyed by telemarketing and are cautious of potential scams, your callback to the customer absolutely needs to present clearly to the customer, or that conversation won’t happen.
+In a world where consumers are frustrated and annoyed by telemarketing, and are cautious of potential scams, callbacks must present clearly, or conversations won’t happen.

-Spearline are experts in measuring and monitoring customer experience and have the tools which you can use to hold your network partners accountable, and keep your call flows building customer loyalty and growing your business.
-Proactive management of your communication channels helps you build customer loyalty through delivery of high quality service processes.
+Spearline are experts in measuring and monitoring customer experience and have the tools to hold your network partners accountable, build customer loyalty and grow your business.
+Proactive management of your communication channels allows you to build customer loyalty through delivery of high quality service processes.